 The Council may consider there to be a more expedient way in which to deal with a petition which contains more than 1,000 signatures.
-If this is the case, the lead petitioner will be notified accordingly.
+If this is the case, the lead petitioner will be notified accordingly and the petition will be presented to full Council together with confirmation of the action taken.